manojjsm/austerejs/README.md

 });
 ```

-Fallback to CommonJS modules (use [Browserify](http://browserify.org)).
-If that won't do, fallback to modules defined with an object literal, but don't make it a common practice.
+Fallback to CommonJS modules (use [Browserify](http://browserify.org)) or define modules by passing variables to  IIFEs.

 ## Code is prepared for production.